 Dig deep in a program designed just for you.

-The MA in Earth & Environment provides students with extensive coursework and research opportunities within the earth and environmental sciences, geography, remote sensing, sustainability, and energy, environment analysis, and policy.
+The MA in Earth & Environment provides students with extensive coursework and research opportunities within the realms of earth and environmental sciences, geography, remote sensing, sustainability, and energy, environment analysis, and policy.
 Upon completion of the MA, students should be prepared for further postgraduate training or employment in industry, government, or nonprofit agencies.

 Please contact Director of Master’s Programs Dr. James Baldwin or Graduate Program Coordinator Josh Maldonado for further information.